 So stop believing this nonsense and understand that his words are a disguised way to say that you are NOT the One.

 And you should be okay with it, you only need to be the one for one man, the man of your dreams, and this guy is obviously not that man.

 Don’t Miss : How to get him addicted to you?

 Whether he genuinely thinks you are not the one or he does not yet know your value and think he can do better, your reaction should be not to object or to beg him or to tell him that you will always be there for him should he decide to change his mind.

 You reaction should be to accept his decision but to make it clear that there is no coming back if he walks away, and to mean it.

 That way his decision will be on a whole different level of importance if he had the slightest doubt about you in his heart because he will know that there is no coming back, no free options.

 Have you heard of the concept of perceptual distortion?

-People in general and men in particular have a much distorted perception of your value when they have “access” to you.
-Your proximity makes you seem too easy to get and makes them believe that it is within reach to have someone like you around them.
+People in general and men in particular have a much distorted perception of the value of something or someone when they have “access” to it.
+Your proximity makes you seem very easy to get and makes them believe that it is within reach to have someone like you around them.

-In order words, they take you for granted. ( and that could be your fault that you did not show your value to him through your actions, standards and positions).
+In order words, they take you for granted (and that could be your fault that you did not show your value to him through your actions and standards).